• Skip to main content

 Yes, you can.
 Should you?
 Most likely not!

-This is an instrument that is written by a living person in their own handwriting.
+The Holographic Will: This is an instrument that is written by a living person in their own handwriting.
 It is recognized in California as a valid instrument if it contains all of the important details that a California Will must have.
 Most do not hold up due to major or minor details that the testator/testatrix failed to do.

 Providing for your Pets and other Animals in your care

 A Pet Trust can be created as an addition to your California Will.
 You can appoint a caretaker for your pet for the animal’s life.
-The testator/testatrix would have to create a testamentary addition to the will (known as a pour over will) that would devise the pet to a trustee.
+The testator/testatrix would have to create a testamentary addition to the will (known as a pour over Will) that would devise the pet to a trustee.
 The Estate Planning Legal Center, APC can give you more details in making provisions for your pet or other animals so that they will be provided for after your death.

 How do I make Changes in my California Will and Testament?

-A California will and testament may be changed whenever the Will maker (testator or testatrix) desires to make a change.
+A California Will and Testament may be changed whenever the Will maker (testator or testatrix) desires to make a change.
 The recommendation of the State Bar of California is that a Will should be re-visited and updated whenever the provisions you have in your Last Will and Testament no longer are your wishes, no longer apply to your situation or in the event you are married and your your marriage is dissolved or a guardianship is no longer required for your children.

 Codicil: Codicils must be executed in accordance with the same state laws that are applicable to Wills.
 A Codicil to a Will references the original document and states the changes you are making.
 Many times it is a better idea to create a new Will rather than use a Codicil.
 If you go back to the same lawyer that created your document, this is very easy to accomplish.